d8corp/watch-state-react/README.md

 ```
 #### Batching Observables

-The next example demonstrates batching multiple state updates into one reactive event with `createEvent`.
+This example demonstrates batching multiple state updates into one reactive event with `createEvent`.
 Clicking the button increments `$a` and `$b` atomically; the computed `$sum` then updates reactively without intermediate renders since all changes occur in a single update cycle.

 ```tsx
 import { State, Compute, createEvent } from 'watch-state'